Admissions criteria and policies

 Keele University strives to be a place where learning, living and working is a positive experience for all.
 The University is committed to providing a professional admissions process which ensures equality of opportunity to all applicants who have the potential and motivation to succeed regardless of background.
 Here we outline our policies on more specific aspects of our admissions criteria

-The Accreditation of Prior Learning (APL) is a process which enables people of all ages and backgrounds to receive recognition and formal credit for learning acquired in the past through formal study and through work and other life experiences.
+The Recognition of Prior Learning (RPL) is a process which enables people of all ages and backgrounds to receive recognition and formal credit for learning acquired in the past through formal study and through work and other life experiences.

-APL can be requested for admission onto the start of a programme in lieu of the admission requirements.
-APL can also be requested for admission onto a programme with advanced standing (to a start point other than the first year) under the following conditions:
+RPL can be requested for admission onto the start of a programme in lieu of the admission requirements.
+RPL can also be requested for admission onto a programme with advanced standing (to a start point other than the first year) under the following conditions:

 • Admission with advanced standing is normally to the start of Keele level 2 (FHEQ 5) of a first degree course

 • In rare circumstances, admission with advanced standing to the start of Keele level 3 (FHEQ 6) of a first degree course

 Details of prior learning and experience should be detailed on your application form.
 This will then be considered in line with our Policy on the Recognition on Prior Learning

 All successful applicants are expected to evidence academic maturity in their application.
 Keele University does not consider applications from any applicant under the age of 16 but will consider all other applications, regardless of the applicant’s age.